How OpenDocs works

 When you publish a file, OpenDocs generates a canonical URL like:

-That URL stays stable.
-When you update the document later, readers keep using the same link.
+The prefix is your workspace slug — the one you (or a teammate) chose during onboarding, not your personal username.
+That URL stays stable: when you update the document later, readers keep using the same link.

 Visibility is private-by-default in spirit